QCAT Blue Card Appeal: What Queensland Foster Carers Need to Know

 What Happens If QCAT Finds in Your Favour?

-What QCAT cannot do is direct an LCS or the Department of Child Safety, Seniors and Disability Services to approve you as a foster carer.
 The Blue Card decision and the carer approval decision are separate.
-A successful QCAT outcome removes the Blue Card barrier; your carer assessment still needs to proceed through the normal SDM (Structured Decision Making) framework.
+Once the Blue Card barrier is resolved, your carer assessment still needs to proceed through the normal SDM (Structured Decision Making) framework.

 What If QCAT Upholds the Negative Notice?